Justin Olson

-Justin Olson (born 1979) is an American politician who served as a member of the Arizona Corporation Commission.
-Olson is a former member of the Arizona House of Representatives representing District 25 from January 14, 2013, until 2017.
+Justin Olson (born 1979) is an American politician who serves as a member of the Arizona House of Representatives.
+He previously was a member of the Arizona Corporation Commission and also represented District 25 in the Arizona House of Representatives from 2013 until 2017.
 He is a member of the Republican Party.

 Early life and education

 Olson was born in Mesa, Arizona.
 He earned a Bachelor of Science degree and Master of Business Administration from Arizona State University.

 Career

 Olson is a tax analyst who worked for the University of Phoenix.
 From 2011 to 2017, Olson served as a member of the Arizona House of Representatives, representing the 19th and 25th districts.
 On October 17, 2017, Governor Doug Ducey appointed Olson to fill a vacancy on the Arizona Corporation Commission.
+He was elected to a full term in 2018.

 In October 2021, Olson declared his candidacy for the 2022 United States Senate election in Arizona.
 He lost the Republican primary to Blake Masters.
+In 2024, he ran for and won a seat in the Arizona House of Representatives.